linuxboot/book/11.coreboot.u-root.systemboot/README.md

 * small enough to fit most flash chips, and with some fundamental kernel features
 * that can run Go programs (mainly futex and epoll support)
-* with the relevant storage and network drivers
+* with the relevant storage and network stack and drivers
 * with kexec support, so it can boot a new kernel
 * with kexec signature verification disabled (optional)
 * with devtmpfs enabled, since we don't use udev